What Is a FTSE Tracker ISA and Why Should You Invest in One?

 A FTSE tracker ISA offers a simple way to invest in the UK market without needing to monitor individual stocks or react to daily news.
 It holds a broad mix of companies, charges low fees, and keeps everything inside a tax-free wrapper.

-Tracking an established index means you’re following the performance of real businesses that make up a large part of the economy.
-Because everything sits within a stocks and shares ISA, your returns aren’t eroded by tax along the way.
+Tracking an established index means you're following the performance of real businesses that make up a large part of the economy.
+Because everything sits within a stocks and shares ISA, your returns aren't eroded by tax along the way.
+And with the 2026/27 tax year being the last in which under-65s can put the full £20,000 ISA allowance into cash, the case for using a Stocks and Shares ISA — whether with a FTSE tracker or otherwise — is as strong as it's been in years.

 Yes.
 Many providers let you hold both in the same ISA tracker, giving you a balanced mix of stability and growth.
+You can also hold separate ETFs — one tracking the FTSE 100, one the FTSE 250 — within the same Stocks and Shares ISA account.

 They're well-regulated and diversified, but not risk-free.
 Your investment can rise or fall with the market.
+Both the FTSE 100 and FTSE 250 have experienced significant drawdowns in the past, though the FTSE 100's international earnings base tends to make it less volatile than domestically focused mid-cap indices.

-You can invest up to £20,000 per year (2025/26 limit), all of which can go into your tracker stocks and shares ISA.
+You can invest up to £20,000 per year in the 2026/27 tax year, all of which can go into your tracker Stocks and Shares ISA.
+Note that from April 2027, under-65s will face a £12,000 cap on Cash ISA contributions — the Stocks and Shares ISA limit remains at £20,000.